heartsucker/node-deb/README.md

 You do not need to add anything to `package.json` as it uses sane defaults.
 However, if you don't like these, there are two options for overrides: command line options, or the JSON object `node_deb` at the top level of your `package.json`.

+By default, if any of the following files exist, the will be included in the Debian package: `package.json`, `npm-shrinkwrap.json`, and `node_modules/`.
+To maintain some amount of compatibility between releases, if these files are not included in the command line arguments, a warning is issued alerting the user that they were included anyway.

 For example, here are some sample `node_deb` overrides.
 The full list can be found by running `node-deb --list-json-overrides`.